University of North Carolina Athletics

 • Men's soccer defensive standouts Gregg Berhalter and Eddie Pope played for the United States in the 2002 and 2006 World Cups.
 Pope played 11 years for Team USA and is a member of the National Soccer Hall of Fame.
 Berhalter was the head coach of the United States Men’s National Team, leading the U.S. to a Gold Cup championship in 2021 and a berth in the 2022 World Cup in Qatar.

-• In 2025, two Tar Heels softball alumni – Kat Rodriguez and Kristen Brown – were named to the Sports Illustrated All-Quarter-Century Team.
+• In 2025, Two Tar Heels softball alumni – Kat Rodriguez and Kristen Brown – were named to the Sports Illustrated All-Quarter-Century Team.

 • Vic Seixas was a standout tennis player at Carolina in the late 1940s.
 He went on to win singles titles in the U.S. Open and Wimbledon.
 He set the record for the most Davis Cup matches by a U.S. player.
 He held that mark until Jimmy Connors broke it in the 1980s.